holographicSol/iCUEDisplay/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
       SETTINGS
-[Intelligent Media Controls reflect currecnt media state.
+[Intelligent Media Controls reflect current media state.
 Requires media applications that utilize Windows 10 global media controller.]

 [AUTOMATIC BACKLIGHT: User may set a time for the backlight to turn on and off and may optionally enable the backlight manually]